foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/util_data_conv.rst

  - if ``in`` and ``out`` tensors are both quantized on per-axis level, then they must share the same quantization axis (``in.el_params.sa.dim`` = ``out.el_params.sa.dim``).

+Ensure that you satisfy the platform-specific conditions in addition to those listed above (see the :ref:`platform_spec_chptr` chapter).

 Result
 ^^^^^^